dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 ![Grafana login screen](img/grafana-login-screen.png)

 After logging in, you are presented with Grafana's "Home Dashboard" screen.
-Grafana launches with no data sources or dashboards pre-loaded, so we'll need to connect it to InfluxDB, and then load a dashboard that reads and graphs the information read in it.
+Grafana boots with no data sources or dashboards pre-loaded, so we'll need to connect it to InfluxDB, and then load a dashboard that reads and graphs the information stored in it.

 ### Add InfluxdB Data Source to Grafana